Test-Time Adaptation for Visual Document Understanding: Abstract

 \section{Abstract}

-Self-supervised pretraining has been able to produce transferable representations for various visual document understanding (VDU) tasks.
-However, the ability of such representations to adapt to new distribution shifts at test-time has not been studied yet.
-We propose \method, a novel test-time adaptation approach for documents that leverages cross-modality self-supervised learning via masked visual language modeling as well as pseudo labeling to adapt models learned on a \textit{source} domain to an unlabeled \textit{target} domain at test time.
-We also introduce new benchmarks using existing public datasets for various VDU tasks including entity recognition, key-value extraction, and document visual question answering tasks where \method improves the source model performance up to 1.79\% in (F1 score), 3.43\% (F1 score), and 17.68\% (ANLS score), respectively while drastically reducing calibration error on target data.
+For visual document understanding (VDU), self-supervised pretraining has been shown to successfully generate transferable representations, yet, effective adaptation of such representations to distribution shifts at test-time remains to be an unexplored area.
+We propose DocTTA, a novel test-time adaptation method for documents, that does source-free domain adaptation using unlabeled target document data.
+DocTTA leverages cross-modality self-supervised learning via masked visual language modeling, as well as pseudo labeling to adapt models learned on a \textit{source} domain to an unlabeled \textit{target} domain at test time.
+We introduce new benchmarks using existing public datasets for various VDU tasks, including entity recognition, key-value extraction, and document visual question answering.
+DocTTA shows significant improvements on these compared to the source model performance, up to 1.89\% in (F1 score), 3.43\% (F1 score), and 17.68\% (ANLS score), respectively.
+Our benchmark datasets are available at \url{https://saynaebrahimi.github.io/DocTTA.html}.